 Smith Mountain Lake is a great place to get a suntan, and sunburn too if you are not careful.
 We have all heard that sunburns are not good, but why exactly is that?
 What happens when a sunburn occurs?
 Here is my overview for the ordinary person (like myself who can’t quite wrap my mind around the scientific explanation).

-The sun puts out ultraviolet (UV) radiation of 3 types, UVA, UVB and UVC.
+The sun puts out ultraviolet (UV) radiation of 3 types, UVA, UVB, and UVC.
 Because of the ozone layer in the atmosphere between the sun and earth, over 98% of the rays that reach us are of the UVA type.
-All types of radiation can cause damage to skin tissue (which speeds up the aging process), immune system, eyes, and in exteme cases skin cancer.
+All types of radiation can cause damage to skin tissue (which speeds up the aging process), the immune system, the eyes, and in extreme cases skin cancer.

 Type C (UVC) radiation is filtered out by the atmosphere before it reaches us.

 Type B (UVB) radiation is responsible for some beneficial results such as the absorption of Vitamin D, a vitamin that plays an essential role in the prevention of many different diseases.
 Too little UVB rays and we become vitamin D deficient, too much and we risk serious consequences to our bodies.

 Too much UVB radiation leads to direct damage to the living tissue that we call skin, in the form of sunburn or worse.
 An appropriate amount of UVB (which depends on your skin color) leads to very little damage which your body repairs in part through the production of a brown pigment called melanin.
 The purpose of melanin in our skin is to protect us from UV radiation and the result of its activation is a darkening of the skin, commonly called a suntan.
 This tan is much less harmful and not as long-lasting as the one obtained from UVA.